-Black beans' small size isn't indicative of their nutritional content.
-In fact, black beans are rich in many vitamins and minerals.
+Black beans are rich in many vitamins and minerals.
 And gram for gram, black beans have more antioxidant activity than any other bean rivalling many fruits and vegetables.

 Black beans are an exceptional source of folate, a nutrient that helps prevent spinal cord defects in newborns and may guard against heart disease and certain cancers.
-Black beans are also rich in magnesium, a mineral that helps keep blood pressure and blood sugar levels in check.
+Black beans are also an excellent source of magnesium, a mineral that helps keep blood pressure and blood sugar levels in check.

-Black beans are also high in fibre and vegetarian protein and contain virtually no artery-clogging saturated fat.
-A 3/4 cup serving delivers 11 grams of fibre, not bad considering women need 25 grams of fibre per day and men need 38 grams.
+This pulse is also high in fibre and vegetarian protein and contains virtually no artery-clogging saturated fat.
+A 3/4 cup serving delivers 11 grams of fibre.
 About half of the fibre in black beans is soluble fibre, the type that helps lower LDL (bad) cholesterol.

-One food guide serving of black beans is 3/4 cup (175 ml).
+One serving of black beans is 3/4 cup (175 ml).
 Here's the nutrient breakdown for one serving:

 |Sat Fat||0.2 grams|